canhorn/EventHorizon.Platform.Docs/README.md

 This project is built on Blazor, with a focus on quick page creation.
 It includes a sidebar that will auto update based on razor files located in the Pages/Docs directory.

+# Support

+This project supports both Blazor Server and Wasm deployments.

+> If using Blazor Wasm the JSON Metadata is not supported, since that requires access to the file system for loading the files.

 # Usage

 The the only required step is to create a razor file with a [Page] attribute and inherit from the PageMetadataBase class.